github/docs/CONTRIBUTING.md

 ## New contributor guide

-  See [README.md](README.md) to get an overview of the project.
-Here are some helpful resources to get you comfortable with open source contribution.
+  See the [README](README.md) to get an overview of the project.
+Here are some helpful resources to get you comfortable with open source contribution:

 - [Finding ways to contribute to open source on GitHub](https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github)
 - [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)